-Note: When the ramp function is used, the display will show the current process value.
+Note: When the ramp function is used, the lower display will show the current ramping value.
 However, it will revert to show the set point value as soon as the up or down key is pressed for adjustment.
+The ramping value is initiated as the process value either at power up or when RAMP and/or the set point are changed.
 Setting RAMP to zero means no ramp function at all.